Dyslecix-Dev/bio-200/README.md

 # BUGS

-1. BUG Remove sendgrid and send message to a message table
+1. BUG Remove sendgrid and send message to a message tableS
-2. BUG Kanban is not mobile friendly

 # Future Features